 STIP: Highbury Corner - Highways

-HOCHTIEF is replacing four road-over-rail bridges in central London as part of TfL’s Structures and Tunnels Investment Portfolio (STIP).
-We successfully demolished and rebuilt Highbury Corner Bridge, which carries the busy A1 over two rail lines and Highbury & Islington Overground Station and sits under the Highbury & Islington Station forecourt.
+HOCHTIEF demolished and replaced four road-over-rail bridges in central London as part of TfL’s Structures and Tunnels Investment Portfolio (STIP).
+Highbury Corner Bridge carries the busy A1 over two rail lines and Highbury & Islington Overground Station and sits under the Highbury & Islington Station forecourt.

 - Road-over-rail bridge deck demolition and reconstruction